1933 Arkansas Razorbacks football team

 The 1933 Arkansas Razorbacks football team represented the University of Arkansas as a member of the Southwest Conference (SWC) during the 1933 college football season.
 In their fifth year under head coach Fred Thomsen, the Razorbacks compiled an overall record of 7–3–1 with a mark of 4–1 in conference play and outscored their opponents by a combined total of 213 to 61.
 Arkansas was invited to the Dixie Classic, where they tied Centenary.

-Arkansas finished first the SWC, but because the Razorbacks has used an ineligible player, conference officials voted not to recognize a champion for the 1933 season.
-Ulysses "Heine" Schleuter had told coach Thomsen that he had remaining eligibility, but had played at the University of Nebraska in 1931 and 1932 and at the Kemper Military School.
-Schleuter's status came into question when a student at Southern Methodist University (SMU) saw a newspaper photograph of Schleuter and recognized him as a former Cornhusker.
+Arkansas finished first in the SWC, but because the Razorbacks had used an ineligible player, conference officials voted not to recognize a champion for the 1933 season.
+Ulysses "Heine" Schlueter had told Coach Thomsen that he had remaining eligibility, but had played at the University of Nebraska in 1931 and at the Kemper Military School in 1932.
+Schlueter status came into question when a student at Southern Methodist University (SMU) saw a newspaper photograph of Schlueter and recognized him as a former Cornhusker.